VostroNet/routeros-client/README.md

-# Discontinued

-***I worked on this project in my spare time, but unfortunately I no longer work with mikrotik devices and don't have the free time anymore, so consider it as discontinued.
-Feel free to fork this project and create your own spin.***

 # RouterOS Client
-This is a client wrapper for [node-routeros](https://github.com/aluisiora/node-routeros) api for doing common tasks and making the api easier to use for small and large NodeJS projects.
+This is a client wrapper for [node-routeros](https://github.com/vostronet/node-routeros) api for doing common tasks and making the api easier to use for small and large NodeJS projects.

 ## Getting Started
-These instructions will help you install and use some of the client features, you can get a complete documentation in the [wiki](https://github.com/aluisiora/routeros-client/wiki).
+These instructions will help you install and use some of the client features, you can get a complete documentation in the [wiki](https://github.com/vostronet/routeros-client/wiki).

 ### Prerequisites
 You must be familiar with [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), how to chain it, how to catch errors and etc.